punitpatel214/baby-url-generator/README.md

   - Baby url should not be guessable.
   - User can see all created baby link and can delete baby link.
 User can change long url.
   - Guest User also can generate baby link.

-**Choose Database**
-  - No Relational Data
-  - Read Heavy Application
-  - Data is relatively small
-  - in future billions of Records